Unleash/unleash/website/docs/reference/strategy-constraints.md

 :::

-**Strategy constraints** are conditions that must be satisfied for an [activation strategy](../reference/activation-strategies) to be evaluated for a feature toggle.
+**Strategy constraints** are conditions that must be satisfied for an [activation strategy](../reference/activation-strategies) to be evaluated for a feature flag.
 With strategy constraints, you can:
 - roll out a feature **only to users in a specific region**
 - schedule a feature to be **released at a specific time**